 Theodore “Ted” Ngeh

 Theodore “Ted” Ngeh is an MAE student at Augsburg College who recently obtained an Elementary Education Licensure.
 He recently completed his student teaching in the fall of 2014.
 Ted is currently working as a long term substitute teacher at American Indian Elementary.
-He is looking forward to teaching in his own classroom in Fall of 2015!
+Ted currently works as a subsitute teacher in Saint Paul Public Schools.

 Zamzam Mumin is a first-year student at Augsburg College Rochester.
 She is pursuing a master of arts in education and hopes to receive licensure in K-6.
 She has worked with a variety of students, ranging from elementary school to high school.
 She currently works as a director at Solar Academy.
 With the skills and knowledge she hopes to gain from the MAE program, she plans to incorporate a preschool and kindergarten courses into Solar Academy.